ItzLevvie/MicrosoftTeams-msinternal/README.md

   <summary>Here is an example:</summary>

   Client version `49/24020918400` is broken down into the following:
   - `49` (XXXX) is the platform ID.
-See "What are the different platform IDs?" for more info.
+Please see [What are the different platform IDs?](https://github.com/ItzLevvie/MicrosoftTeams-msinternal/blob/fastfood/README.md#what-are-the-different-platform-ids) for more information.
   - `24` (YY) is the year of the build.
   - `02` (MM) is the month of the build.
   - `09` (DD) is the day of the build.